awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 ## Private virtual interface and transit virtual interface BGP communities<a name="bgp-communities-private-transit"></a>

-AWS Direct Connect supports local preference BGP community tags to help control the scope \(Regional or global\) and route preference of traffic on private virtual interfaces and transit virtual interfaces\.
+AWS Direct Connect supports local preference BGP community tags to help control the route preference of traffic on private virtual interfaces and transit virtual interfaces\.

 ### Local preference BGP communities<a name="local-pref-bgp-communities"></a>